 We won't candy-coat the truth.
-The expense of storing enough solar energy to power a home isn't cheap.
+The price of storing enough solar energy to power a home isn't cheap.

 While home batteries don't meet everyone's needs, they do make sense in some situations.
 Consider with us when a home battery, like the Powerwall, makes sense and when it doesn't.